Wild Weather in AR

 Client: Phillip and Patricia Frost Museum of Science

-Lead UIUX, and 3D visuals; My creative process reading/Interview link: Yujie Jiang on creating an AR interactive exhibit
+Role: Lead UIUX, and 3D visuals; My creative process reading/Interview link: Yujie Jiang on creating an AR interactive exhibit

 Tools: Adobe Ai/Ae, Cinema4D